jdeb9/jdeb9.github.io/README.md

 # jdeb9.github.io

-Static single page site written with jQuery as a basic digital portfolio.
-It's pretty hacky and an old reflection on my skillset.

-However, if you wish to get in contact with me, my LinkedIn is always up to date.
+Hacky single page app written in jQuery.
+Portfolio is pending a rebuild as this no longer reflects my current experience and skillset (see LinkedIn).